DrProton824/vader5pro-hid-tools/PROJECT.md

 ---

 ## Last Session
+- [x] New GUI Integration

 **2026-08-21**

 ### Completed
-- GUI Building in CustomTkinter finished
-- WORKING SERVICE Version 0.1_alpha
+Working service and new GUI

 ### Next Session
 - See Current Tasks